-- Check in time for the Penobscot is 8:30 AM.
-Regular Penobscot trips eat on the river, and return by mid/late afternoon - with the day’s activities complete by 6:00pm.
+- Check-in time for the Penobscot is listed under your specific rafting trip.
+Most Penobscot trips eat on the river and return by mid/late afternoon - with the day’s activities complete by 6:00 p.m.

 - We will provide you with a paddle, life jacket (PFD), and helmet - helmets are required on the Penobscot.
-Wetsuits are required on some early and late season trips and other times based on weather conditions; our staff will recommend what is appropriate.
-If at the end of the day you feel that some or all of your wetsuit was not needed, we will refund the rental fee.
+Wetsuits are highly recommended on some early and late season trips and other times based on weather conditions; our staff will recommend what is appropriate.
+If you feel that some or all of your wetsuit was not needed at the end of the day, we will refund the rental fee.
 This is Maine whitewater rafting after all, and conditions can be highly variable!

-- For personal clothing on the river we recommend a bathing suit or shorts, sneakers or river sandals.
+- For personal clothing on the river, we recommend a bathing suit or shorts, and sneakers or river sandals for your feet.
 Wool socks and polypropylene long underwear or fleece add comfort on cool days.
-(Do not bring cotton to wear on the river as it does not dry and you will be cold).
-NEOC has plenty of cool weather rental wetsuits, booties and spray tops to make you more comfortable and will advise you when you need them.
-At the base, leave a towel, a warm dry change of clothes (including socks), shoes and underwear for post-trip showering and changing.
+(Do not bring cotton to wear on the river as it does not dry, and you will be cold).
+NEOC has plenty of cool weather rental wetsuits, booties, and spray tops to make you more comfortable and will advise you when you need them.
+At the base, leave a towel, a warm dry change of clothes (including socks), shoes, and underwear for post-trip showering and changing.

 - We sell inexpensive, waterproof cameras.
 In addition, we occasionally have a professionally produced video, and always have a slide presentation every day, no matter what the group size, after the trip.
-Prints, videos and DVD's available for purchase.
+Prints, videos, and USB's available for purchase.
 (Not all outfitters offer this).

 - A detailed and entertaining safety orientation precedes all trips.

-- Our river lunch includes choice of chicken, fish, steak or a vegetarian option with your selection made prior to trip check-in.
-On Penobscot trips we serve lunch riverside after the morning run.
+- Our river lunch includes a choice of chicken, fish, steak, or a vegetarian option with your selection made prior to trip check-in.
+On Penobscot trips, we serve lunch riverside after the morning run.

 - NEOC is a family resort and we welcome children.
-For their safety the minimum recommended ages are as follows: Penobscot River - 10 yrs on the lower half; 15 yrs for the Upper river (upper and lower).
-10 yrs and up for the Penobscot Soft Adventure river trip and family float is 4 years young.
+For their safety, the minimum recommended ages are as follows: Penobscot River - 10 yrs. on the Lower River; 15 yrs. for the Upper River (upper and lower).

 - Our guides are professionals and work hard to give you an experience you won't soon forget.
 The price of all guided activities and instructional sessions does not include a gratuity; however, they are greatly appreciated and appropriate when exceptional service is provided.